zlaalamiWD/readme/docs/Documentation/workflows/mail-box.md

 # Rx Status Events

-## RxReceived _(eRx, fax, phone intake only)_
+## RxReceived *(eRx, fax, phone intake only)*

-A RxReceived event will produced when HealthDyne successfully receives an eRx from Surescripts for a registered patient.
+A RxReceived event will be produced when HealthDyne successfully receives an eRx from Surescripts for a registered patient.

 ```json
 {